xyproto/monkeyjump/README.md

-monkeyjump
+Monkeyjump
 ==========

 Overview
 --------

-MonkeyJump is a program for messing around with GNU Go and SGF-files.
+Monkeyjump is a program for messing around with GNU Go and SGF-files.

-I wrote it back in 2005 but decided to release it in 2013, since it was somewhat fun to use.
+I wrote it back in 2005 but decided to release it in 2013, since it was somewhat fun.

 Author: Alexander Rødseth <rodseth@gmail.com>
 License: GPL2